Trends in Reliability and Resilience—the Growing Resilience GapBack to Top

 Reliability and resilience are key aspects of utility performance.
 These measures matter to the utilities, their customers, and to regulators.

-Even more significant is the growing “resilience gap” between the U.S. and Canadian reliability metrics, when including and excluding major events, that is indicative of a significantly growing resilience challenge.
-The linear trend line for SAIDI, when including major events, is growing at a rate of 40.2 minutes per year.
-In contrast, the linear trend line for SAIDI, when excluding major events, is growing at a rate of approximately 2.2 minutes per year.
-This represents a difference in growth of 38 minutes each year.
-See chart below.
+Even more significant is the growing “resilience gap” between the U.S. and Canadian reliability metrics, when including and excluding major events, that indicates a significantly growing resilience challenge.
+The linear trend line for SAIDI, when including major events, is growing at a rate of 34 minutes per year.
+In contrast, the linear trend line for SAIDI, when excluding major events, is growing at a rate of approximately 2 minutes per year.
+This represents a difference in growth of 32 minutes each year.
+See Figure 1.

 The same pattern also is occurring in Canada, where a varying but generally growing gap exists in SAIDI when the inclusion and exclusion of major events is considered.
-Based on the linear trends, SAIDI, when including major events, is growing at a rate of 10 minutes more per year than when excluding major events.
-See chart below.
+Based on the linear trends, SAIDI, when including major events, is growing at a rate of 4 minutes more per year than when excluding major events.
+See Figure 2.

 This ties to evidence of growing threats from severe weather events seen in broader climate and governmental data.
 However, this contrasts with a range of other countries where ongoing improvements in reliability have maintained or reduced the resilience gap, despite severe weather events becoming more common.